To not bury the lede, we finally have our first new value for the OEIS sequence A000769:And its corollary A000755.

 some CUDA codeBy the way,

-for Emacs is a bit messed up, I have a fork
+the existing cuda-mode for Emacs is a bit messed up, I have a fork

-with some bugfixes here.
+with some bugfixes here. of my

 own with the goal of pushing things a little further, and I’ll explain